quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 _brute-forcing_ is always a candidate.
 The brute-force solution is often _more_ correct because it uses _less_ assumptions.

-In this problem, brute force can be done with **simulation** -- we simply try all possible ways to decrease the input array, and when we have all $0$, we can conclude that there is an answer.
+In this problem, brute-force can be done with **simulation** -- we simply try all possible ways to decrease the input array, and when we have all $0$, we can conclude that there is an answer.
 Such simulation can be implemented with recursion, but to make it a little faster, we can also use _memorization_ --